How a Thermal Expansion Tank is Key To Your Home’s Safety

 How Do You Know You Have a Problem with Your Pressure?

-• What is Normal Pressure?
-Most residential plumbing systems operate efficiently at a pressure of 60-80 psi (pounds per square inch).
+- What is Normal Pressure?
+The International Plumbing Code states that residential plumbing systems operate efficiently at a pressure of 60-80 psi (pounds per square inch).

 How Do You Check Your Pressure?